moccu/django-anylink/README.rst

 Supported versions
 ------------------
-The latest release of `django-anylink` works with Python 2.7 and Python 3.4-3.6, and supports Django 1.11.
+The latest release of `django-anylink` works with Python 3.6+ and supports Django 1.11.

 License